visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 VisIt_ can be used remotely in several different manners.
 Some make use of capabilities native to VisIt_, such as running VisIt_ in client/server mode, and some make use external mechanisms such as VNC.
-We will also touch briefly on using interactive versus batch allocations.
+We will also touch briefly on using batch allocations in an interactive manner.

 VisIt_ can run remotely in the following ways: